Term Certification, Tuition Payment

 Fall Term Payment Options & Financial Aid information

-To receive a Federal Direct Stafford Loan, you must complete (or may have already completed) a Direct Loan Master Promissory Note (MPN) online.
+To receive a Federal Direct Stafford Loan, you must complete (or may have already completed) a Direct Loan Master Promissory Note (MPN) and entrance counseling online at https://studentloans.gov.
 Once you have completed the promissory note and have submitted all other necessary paperwork (e.g. award letter or other documentation requested), the fall term net disbursement will be applied to your student account.
 (If you have received a scholarship, half of it will be applied to your account automatically.)
-There are additional steps to apply for a credit-based loan such as the Grad PLUS (complete the Grad Plus request form and MPN online).
+There are additional steps to apply for a credit-based loan such as the Grad PLUS (complete the Grad Plus request form, entrance counseling and MPN at https://studentloans.gov).

 If your financial aid disbursement results in a credit to your account, funds will be deposited into your bank account or you will be issued a refund check within 5 to 7 working days after the first day of class.
 For direct deposit information, visit our Business Office page.
 However, you should always be prepared to pay for books and other expenses from your own resources for approximately two weeks of each term.

-You must complete the ABA Term Certification process, even if there is a zero balance or credit on your student account.
+You must complete the Certification of Work for Pay Hours, even if there is a zero balance or credit on your student account.

 If you are not receiving loan proceeds or if your financial aid does not cover your entire tuition balance, you are eligible to participate in the Law School's Deferred Payment Plan.
 Under this plan, one-half of your tuition is due on the last day of the first week of the fall term.
 Your remaining tuition charges may be made in two equal payments due October 10 and November 10.
 No interest is charged by the University for participation in the Deferred Payment Plan.
 There is however, a 1.5 percent deferred fee service charge per semester.
 If you wish to participate in this program, simply advise the Business Office.
 They are located on the 2nd Floor, Room 209.
 Contact them at 206-398-4050.